 Sleep is an essential part of life and although there are still many things that we don’t fully understand about the role that sleep plays, we do know that it is vital in maintaining good physical and mental health.
-During sleep, the body repairs itself and grows new cells and body tissue, it maintains a healthy immune system, regulates hormones, processes thoughts and promotes physical healing.
+During sleep, the body repairs itself and grows new cells and body tissue.
+It also maintains a healthy immune system, regulates hormones, processes thoughts and promotes physical healing.

 Your bedroom should be a relaxing and quiet place which is free from distractions.
-You need to create a strong association in your mind between your bedroom and sleep, so no more watching TV, working, studying or exercising in your bedroom.
-Instead, focus on creating a calm, quiet, comfortable and peaceful space where you can get a good night’s sleep.
+You need to create a strong association in your mind between your bedroom and sleep.
+That means no more watching TV, working, studying or exercising in your bedroom.
+Instead, focus on creating a calm, quiet, comfortable and peaceful space where you can get a good night’s rest.

-Electronic devices such as computers, smartphones and tablets emit blue light and this can reduce Melatonin, which is the chemical that helps to regulate sleep.
-Surfing the internet, texting, checking social media, sending emails and watching TV when it’s time to go to bed, all stimulate the brain and can lead to information overload… which is the exact opposite of what you need when you’re trying to wind down and go to sleep.
+Electronic devices such as computers, smartphones, tablets and TVs emit blue light and this can reduce Melatonin, which is one of the chemicals that help to regulate sleep.
+Surfing the internet, texting, checking social media, sending emails and watching TV when it’s time to go to bed, all stimulate the brain and can lead to information overload – which is the exact opposite of what you need when you’re trying to wind down and go to sleep.

-Making these small changes might be all that it takes to help you get back into a good sleep routine, but if you’re still experiencing problems, you could consider hypnotherapy.
-Working with your subconscious mind, hypnotherapy can help you to break the cycle of sleepless nights by addressing the cause, enabling you to relax and get a better night’s sleep.
+Making these small changes might be all that it takes to help you overcome insomnia and get back into a good sleep routine, but if you’re still experiencing problems, you could consider hypnotherapy.
+Working with your subconscious mind, hypnotherapy sessions can help you to break the cycle of sleepless nights by addressing the cause, teaching you strategies to help yourself, enabling you to relax and get a good night’s sleep.